daxgames/pacman-for-git/README.md

         ```

 2. Add the new entries shown at the bottom of the script output to `version-tags.txt`
-3. Open a Pull Request to `main` to Contribute.
+3. Open a Pull Request to `main` to contribute.

 ### The Manual Way